 Many working parents need child care during the summer months.
 Summer Camps serve children from five to 15 years of age and give children the opportunity to further develop their talents, experience new activities and learn new skills.
 Summer Camp Programs typically offer two-week, one-month or two-month sessions from which to choose.
 They also usually offer full-day schedules and may provide transportation for an additional fee.
 Some camps specialize in the arts, sports, science or other interests.
 Camps are licensed by the Department of Health in New York State.
 There must be a director and a trained staff of counselors and assistants.

 When choosing a Summer Camp Program, you may wish to consider:

 - How much you can afford to pay

 - Group size and ratio

-- Does the camp offer scholarships or subsidy programs?
+- Inquiring if the camp offers scholarships or a subsidy programs

-- Have you checked references with families that used the camp recently?
+- Checking references with families that used the camp recently

-- Is the camp accredited by the American Camping Association?
+- If the camp is accredited by the American Camping Association.